 A Better Solution

 By working one-on-one with a sleep expert, your treatment is specifically designed to meet your individual needs.
-During several sessions over a period of 6 to 8 weeks, you learn to get healthy sleep again with this natural sleep remedy.
+During several sessions over a period of typically 4 to 8 weeks, you learn to get healthy sleep again with this natural sleep remedy.
 Improvement begins in the first few weeks and can provide a cure for insomnia that lasts a lifetime.